wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/01-securely-developing-plugins-and-themes.md

 You will learn the benefits of ensuring your code is secure, what steps to follow to secure your code, and where to find more information around developing with security in mind.

+## Disclaimer

+This lesson was created as an introduction to being security minded when developing plugins and themes.
+The code used in this lesson is very simplified.
+You should not use any of the code used in this tutorial in your plugins or themes.

+Please make sure to read the full documentation on Security in the WordPress Developer handbook at https://developer.wordpress.org/apis/security/ to ensure you follow the correct methods and procedures.

 ## What is developing with security in mind?

 Developing with security in mind is the process of ensuring your code not only works, but also does not introduce any security vulnerabilities.

 If your plugin or theme code has security vulnerabilities, it could make any WordPress site that has your product installed open to potential attacks, and can lead to that site being compromised.

-When developing, it's important to develop a security mindset, and to think about how your code could be used maliciously.
+When writing code, it's important to develop a security mindset, and to think about how your code could be used maliciously.

 - Don't trust any data, whether it's user input, third party API data, or even data in your database.
 Always be checking to make sure it's valid and safe to use.
 - WordPress has a number of APIs that can help you with common tasks, such as sanitizing user input, validating data, and escaping output.
 Rely on using these APIs to help validate and sanitize your data instead of writing your own functions.